CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowServiceItemActionDefinition.md

 `func (o *WorkflowServiceItemActionDefinition) UnsetValidationWorkflows()`

 UnsetValidationWorkflows ensures that no value is present for ValidationWorkflows, not even an explicit nil
+### GetAssociatedPrivilegeSets

+`func (o *WorkflowServiceItemActionDefinition) GetAssociatedPrivilegeSets() []IamPrivilegeSetRelationship`

+GetAssociatedPrivilegeSets returns the AssociatedPrivilegeSets field if non-nil, zero value otherwise.

+### GetAssociatedPrivilegeSetsOk

+`func (o *WorkflowServiceItemActionDefinition) GetAssociatedPrivilegeSetsOk() (*[]IamPrivilegeSetRelationship, bool)`

+GetAssociatedPrivilegeSetsOk returns a tuple with the AssociatedPrivilegeSets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssociatedPrivilegeSets

+`func (o *WorkflowServiceItemActionDefinition) SetAssociatedPrivilegeSets(v []IamPrivilegeSetRelationship)`

+SetAssociatedPrivilegeSets sets AssociatedPrivilegeSets field to given value.

+### HasAssociatedPrivilegeSets

+`func (o *WorkflowServiceItemActionDefinition) HasAssociatedPrivilegeSets() bool`

+HasAssociatedPrivilegeSets returns a boolean if a field has been set.

+### SetAssociatedPrivilegeSetsNil

+`func (o *WorkflowServiceItemActionDefinition) SetAssociatedPrivilegeSetsNil(b bool)`

+ SetAssociatedPrivilegeSetsNil sets the value for AssociatedPrivilegeSets to be an explicit nil

+### UnsetAssociatedPrivilegeSets
+`func (o *WorkflowServiceItemActionDefinition) UnsetAssociatedPrivilegeSets()`

+UnsetAssociatedPrivilegeSets ensures that no value is present for AssociatedPrivilegeSets, not even an explicit nil
 ### GetAssociatedRoles

 `func (o *WorkflowServiceItemActionDefinition) GetAssociatedRoles() []IamRoleRelationship`